Kentucky Counseling License Requirements

 Licensed Marriage and Family Therapist (LMFT)

-- Register as a Marriage and Family Therapist Associate (MFTA).
+- Apply to become a Marriage and Family Therapist Associate (MFTA).

 - Request and receive your LMFT license.